Fully Transformer Networks for Semantic Image Segmentation: Experiments

 \subsection{Ablation Study}

 In this section, we first replace the encoder and decoder of our FTN with other models for comparisons to demonstrate the effectiveness of PGT and FPT, respectively.
-Then, we conduct the ablation study about the group choices of our PGT.
+Then, we ablate the key designs of PGT, \emph{i.e.}, group numbers, position encoding and class token.
+Finally, we provide more ablation experiments for some design choices of FPT.

-\paragraph{\textbf{Effectiveness of PGT.}} Our proposed FTN is a general and flexible fully transformer framework for image segmentation, in which the encoder can be replaced by any other transformer backbones.
-In order to prove the effectiveness of PGT, we compare the recent promising transformer backbones, such as ViT \cite{VIT}, PVT \cite{PVT} and Swin Transformer \cite{Swin} with our PGT under various decoders on PASCAL Context.
-As shown in Table \ref{EFF_EXP}, no matter which decoder is used, our PGT variants are about +3$\sim$6\% higher than PVTs and +2$\sim$4\% higher than Swins on average with similar computation burdens, which demonstrate the superiority of our PGT for segmentation.
-It is remarkable that our PGT-L even surpasses the more computationally intensive ViT-Large (pretrained on ImageNet-21K) by +1$\sim$2\% improvement with considerably fewer amount of pretraining data.
+\textbf{Effectiveness of PGT.} Our proposed FTN is a general and flexible fully Transformer framework for image segmentation, in which the encoder can be replaced by any other Vision Transformer backbones.
+In order to prove the effectiveness of PGT, we compare the recent promising Transformer backbones, such as ViT \cite{VIT}, PVT \cite{PVT} and Swin Transformer \cite{Swin} with our PGT under various decoders on PASCAL Context.
+As shown in Table \ref{EFF_EXP}, no matter which decoder is used, our PGT variants are about +3$\sim$6\% higher than PVT variants and +2$\sim$4\% higher than Swin variants on average under similar computation burdens, which demonstrates the superiority of our PGT.
+It is remarkable that our PGT-L even surpasses the more computationally intensive ViT-L (pretrained on ImageNet-21K) by +1$\sim$2\% improvement with considerably fewer amount of pretraining data.